 In the survey composer, you can manually add the custom fields in the header and question blocks.

-Note: The custom fields will only work if you have them added to your invitation file or if in your Starred Connect workflows.
+Note: The custom fields will only work if you have them added to your invitation file or if you have added them as fields in your workflows through your integration.
 To know how to add custom fields to respondents, you can read this article

 To personalize the header, you can click on it to change the default text and add custom fields.

 For example, you might want to add the respondent's name.
 To do that, you can use %firstName in the text.